amitsuroliya/rails/README.md

 The _View layer_ is composed of "templates" that are responsible for providing appropriate representations of your application's resources.
-Templates can come in a variety of formats, but most view templates are HTML with embedded Ruby code (ERB files).
+Templates can come in an variety of formats, but most view templates are HTML with embedded Ruby code (ERB files).
 Views are typically rendered to generate a controller response, or to generate the body of an email.
 In Rails, View generation is handled by Action View.
 You can read more about Action View in its [README](actionview/README.rdoc).